The Prague Congress Centre has a very rich history. See how this pompous building was build and how its face is changing.

 The building was transferred to the capital of Prague as a contributory organization in autumn 1992, which was in 1995 transformed into a newly established joint-stock company Prague Congress Centre.
 The Prague Congress Centre is currently a joint-stock company in which the majority owner is the Ministry of Finance of the Czech Republic and the minority capital of Prague.

-The building underwent extensive reconstruction and was completed a new multipurpose building with extensive hotel and office capacities, today's Business Centre Vyšehrad
+The building underwent extensive reconstruction and a new multipurpose building with extensive hotel and office capacities was build as well.
+Today's Business Centre Vyšehrad

 and the hotel Holiday Inn Prague Congress Centre